-Several Bank's products provide vehicle buy back option.
-As at 31 December 2017, the carrying amount of these loans to customers totals RUB 42 181 thousand (2016: RUB 496 369 thousand).
+Several Bank's products provided vehicle buy back option.
+As at 31 December 2018 there are no such loans to customers (2017: RUB 42 181 thousand).
 On these products the dealer guarantees customer to buy back a vehicle financed through the loan issued by the Bank for a residual payment up to 60% of initial car price.
 The Bank is obliged to compensate a dealer a difference between the market price and a pre-agreed residual amount if the market price is lower.
-As at 31 December 2017, the Bank estimated its future liability under these loans to be nil (2016: RUB 364 thousand).
+As at 31 December 2018, the Bank estimates its future liability under these loans to be nil (2017: nil).

-20. Share capital
+22. Share capital

-As at 31 December 2017 and 2016, the authorized, issued and outstanding share capital comprises 1 600 000 ordinary shares.
+As at 31 December 2018 and 2017, the authorized, issued and outstanding share capital comprises 1 600 000 ordinary shares.
 All shares have a nominal value of RUB 3 400, rank equally and carry one vote per share at annual and extraordinary general meetings of the Bank's shareholders.

-In 2017 and 2016 the Bank did not declare any dividends.
+In 2018 and 2017 the Bank did not declare any dividends.

-21. Risk management, corporate governance and internal control
+23. Risk management, corporate governance and internal control